A clever, comfortable medium van choice - fully updated in 2019

 Exact output varies with the level of emissions regulation the engines comply with.
 The original Euro 5 Trafic range was offered with 90hp and 115hp single-turbo engines or 120hp and 140hp twin-turbo engines.

 In April 2019, Renault annouced the Trafic would be receiving an update to bring it into line with new Euro 6D Temp (or Euro 6.2) emissions regulations.

-As such, as well as a minor change to the way it looks (pictured above), all but the entry-level 1.6-litre engine will be replaced with new 2.0-litre engines from July 2019 production.
+As such, as well as a minor change to the way it looks (above), all but the entry-level 1.6-litre engine are replaced with new 2.0-litre engines from July 2019 production.
 In fact, from this point on UK buyers will only get the choice of 2.0-litre engines, as we won't be getting the basic 95hp 1.6 in this country.

-There are also minor changes inside the cab, including new infotainment systems.that finally offer Apple CarPlay and Android Auto, and harder-wearing seat fabrics.
+There are also minor changes inside the cab for the facelifted model, including new infotainment systems that finally offer Apple CarPlay and Android Auto, and harder-wearing seat fabrics.

 Renault Trafic trim levels